So you want to join the world of Alliance Live Action Role Playing, and you’re not sure where to go from here?

 We do suggest reading the Alliance rule book (found here: http://alliancelarp.com/

 A simple to do list when first starting:

 1. Take a look at our contact information for the chapter.
-Reach out to the New Player Representatives and let them know you’re interested.
+Reach out to the New Player Representative and let them know you’re interested.
 They are very friendly and happy to help you out.